Herrly Internship in Paris

 The personal statement should address and demonstrate the applicant’s interest in working as Col. Herrly’s assistant in planning a major conference.
 In addition, applicants should detail how their prior educational and personal experiences are aligned with the internship’s purpose and provide a clear rationale for how it will help them achieve their future academic and professional goals.

-The budget statement should detail the living costs to be incurred over the period of the internship and should list the sources used to determine those costs.
-All amounts should be listed in US dollars (USD) and accompanied by the exchange rate(s) used.
-Grant funds may not be used toward the purchase of materials or payment toward a rental car.
+The budget statement must use the Nanovic Budget Template and detail the transportation and living costs to be incurred over the period of the internship as well as listing the sources used to determine those costs.
+All amounts should be listed in US dollars (USD).
+Budgets must also state the names and amounts of other funding already obtained or sought for the project.
+The grant funds may not be used toward the purchase of materials or toward payment on a rental car.
+Upon return, students who are awarded funding will be expected to produce scans for all lodging and flight receipts as part of the reporting process.
+Students are encouraged to meet with the student coordinator to receive important feedback on the budget prior to submission.

 The letter of language qualification should be from a Notre Dame faculty member in the Department of French and Francophone Studies.
 It should state that the applicant has a level of competency in French sufficient for conducting business responsibilities in a professional manner.
 The letter of recommendation should be from a different Notre Dame faculty member who is familiar with the student’s academic work and future aspirations.